CodeTogether-Inc/CodeTogether-Live/docs/docs/user-guides/getting-started-with-codetogether.md

 The resulting workspace is slightly different based on which IDE you use to join the session:

-- **Eclipse**—A new CodeTogether project is created in your existing workspace.
+- **Eclipse**—A new CodeTogether Live project is created in your existing workspace.
 All projects shared in the session appear as individual nodes immediately under this project.
 - **IntelliJ**—You can choose to join the session from the current window or from a new window.
 Whatever you choose, the projects shared will appear as a top level nodes within the Project view.
-- **VS Code**—A new window is automatically opened with a CodeTogether workspace.
+- **VS Code**—A new window is automatically opened with a CodeTogether Live workspace.
 The projects shared appear as top level nodes under this workspace.

 ### Joining from a Browser